gagikh/ecadaster/README.md

 - **`EPSG:3857` is silently ignored** (always the same empty tile) — request `EPSG:4326`
   or the native grid.
 The Worker reprojects Leaflet's mercator bboxes automatically.
-- The service is slow (~0.4–1.7 s/tile), so the Worker caches tiles at the edge and the map uses 512 px tiles that load when panning stops.
+- The service is slow (~0.4–1.7 s/tile), so the map uses 512 px tiles that load when panning stops, and tiles are sent with a 7-day `Cache-Control` (browser cache).
+  The Worker also calls the Cache API, but that is a **no-op on `*.workers.dev`** — Cloudflare only enables edge cache on custom domains, so it would start working automatically if the Worker is ever moved to one.

 ## Not available